brightspot/react-examples/hello-graphql-apollo-cda/app/README.md

-# Brightspot with React and GraphQL
+# Brightspot with React, Apollo Client, and GraphQL

+This example highlights how simple it is to use the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) for generating a GraphQL Content Delivery API endpoint (CDA).
+Simply create an endpoint (`brightspot/src/brightspot/example/hello_graphql_apollo_cda/HelloGraphqlEndpoint.ts`), and add the path for the endpoint to your frontend(`app/.env`).

+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Getting Started

-Follow the [instructions](https://github.com/brightspot/react-examples/tree/feature/cma-next) for running the Brightspot instance.
+Follow the [instructions](../../README.md) for running the Brightspot instance.

-Once the development server is running, CD into `apollo-app/app` and run the following commands:
+Once the development server is running, CD into `hello-graphql-apollo-cda/app` and run the following commands:

 ```
 yarn && yarn start